 Brand Personality is the visible and outward manifestation of your brand [CLICK TO TWEET], in subtle and obvious ways – everything from the copy on your website, to your logo, to the signage in the window.

-When your brand is defined in this way, your audience members will more easily be able to connect with you – they’ll understand you, they’ll come to believe in what you promise, and they’ll want to spend more time with you.
+When your organization’s brand is defined in this way, your community will more easily be able to connect with you – they’ll understand you, they’ll come to believe in what you promise, and they’ll want to spend more time with you.

-Here’s my 5 top tips to creating and using Brand Personality in communications::
+All you need to begin is a list of adjectives that describe how your organization acts, looks and feels.
+Here’s my 5 top tips to creating and using Brand Personality in communications:

 DO use the wisdom and insights from people in your organization